-I’ve got something like 36 posts on this blog, ranging from utter crap to some that I genuinely hold dear.
+I’ve got something over 50 posts on this blog, ranging from utter crap to some that I genuinely hold dear.
 In honor of the New Year and all the new adventures I have planned, I decided to toss up a link to my favorite posts, the ones I really look back fondly upon.
 Here they are in order from Most Favorite-est to just plain favored:

 Shortoff Mountain Solo Mega Milage: